 Phillip Levy, M.D., M.P.H.

-Dr. Phillip Levy is a recognized expert in cardiovascular research, in addition to his roles as Edward S. Thomas Endowed Professor of Emergency Medicine and assistant vice president of translational science and clinical research innovation.
-He is a fellow of the American College of Emergency Physicians, the American Heart Association and the American College of Cardiology, and a standing member of the NIH’s Cancer, Heart and Sleep Epidemiology Study Section.
-Dr. Levy is also the chair of the American College of Cardiology’s Cardiovascular Service Accreditation Management Board and president of the metro Detroit affiliate of the American Heart Association.
-His research interests center on acute care for cardiovascular disorders, and population-level cardiovascular disease risk reduction.
+A recognized expert in cardiovascular research, Phillip Levy, M.D., M.P.H., is a professor of emergency medicine and assistant vice president of translational science and clinical research innovation at the School of Medicine.
+Levy also serves at the chief innovation officer for Wayne State University Physician Group.
+He has been at the forefront of testing Detroit citizens and first responders during the coronavirus pandemic, and has offered his expertise about the importance of community testing.
+Levy is a fellow of the American College of Emergency Physicians, the American Heart Association and the American College of Cardiology, as well as a standing member of the National Institutes of Health’s Cancer, Heart and Sleep Epidemiology Study Section.
+He is also the chair of the American College of Cardiology’s Cardiovascular Service Accreditation Management Board and president of the metro Detroit affiliate of the American Heart Association.

 - Hypertension and hypertensive heart disease